 Sew the zipper

-For the zipper, sew it to the wrong side of the front panel, in the space reserved for it.
+For the zipper, sew it to the wrong side of the front panel of our crochet book cover, in the space reserved for it.

 Sew the front and back panels together